jump-cellpainting/JUMP-MOA/README.md

 # JUMP-MOA
 `JUMP-MOA` is list of compounds with diverse MOAs that fit on a single 384-well plate, with 4 replicates per compound.
 There are 90 compounds from 47 distinct MOA classes.
 The recommended concentration for these compounds is `3 uM`.
+This resource was created through the [JUMP-Cell Painting Consortium](https://jump-cellpainting.broadinstitute.org/).

 ## Files